About the GMAT

 What you need to know

-The GMAT (Graduate Management Admissions Test) is a computer adaptive test (CAT) which assesses a person's analytical, writing, quantitative, verbal, and reading skills in standard written English in preparation for being admitted into a graduate management program, such as an MBA.
+The GMAT (Graduate Management Admissions Test) is a computer adaptive test (CAT) that assesses a person's analytical, writing, quantitative, verbal, and reading skills in standard written English in preparation for being admitted into a graduate management program, such as an MBA.

 Click on the links below to learn more: